About

 Through an intimate and intentional process, Slow Blink builds upon the fundamentals of oral storytelling to craft bold and engaging stories in service of honest and consistent communication practices.

-With a background in traditional marketing and creative writing practices, Slow Blink saw a need for organizations to implement creative processes to tell compelling stories behind their brands.
-As Slow Blink began to work with clients, it became apparent that the marketing space needed a shift towards genuineness and authenticity.
-Slow Blink’s vision then became to fuse old school principles with innovative techniques, thereby blending together a for-profit mind with a non-profit heart.
+With a background in traditional marketing and creative writing, Slow Blink saw a need for organizations to implement craft-based processes to tell compelling stories behind their brands.
+Having worked with clients across industries, Slow Blink has seen the endless impact of bringing writers into the rooms.
+Slow Blink’s vision is to fuse old school principles with innovative techniques, thereby blending together a for-profit mind with a non-profit heart.

-Today, Slow Blink collaborates with clients from small family businesses to healthcare organizations helping them slow down at the right time to effectively communicate with flexibility, speed, and endurance on behalf of their brands.
+Today, Slow Blink collaborates with clients across industries — from small family businesses to healthcare organizations, arts nonprofits to advocacy groups — helping them slow down at the right time to effectively communicate with flexibility, speed, and endurance on behalf of their brands and communities.

 What does